Stability Conditions for Remote State Estimation of Multiple Systems over Multiple Markov Fading Channels: Introduction

 \subsection{Contributions}

-In this paper, we consider a multi-sensor remote estimator with multiple frequency channels, where individual sensors measure different physical processes.
+{In this note, we consider a multi-sensor remote estimator with multiple frequency channels, where individual sensors measure different physical processes.
 We allow the channels to be time-varying and correlated in both frequency and time, as is common in practical applications~\cite{tse2005fundamentals}.
 We derive a necessary and sufficient mean-square stability condition in terms of the physical process parameters and the fading channel statistics.
-Our result establishes that there exists at least one sensor scheduling policy over the frequency channels that can stabilize the remote estimator if and only if the condition holds.
+Our result establishes that there exists at least one sensor scheduling policy over the frequency channels that can stabilize the remote estimator if and only if the condition holds. \mycomment{The stability condition will provide practical design guidelines for stabilizing multi-sensor remote estimation systems over shared wireless medium in Industry 4.0.}

 It is worth emphasizing that the stability condition depends on the essential parameters of the physical processes of interest and the communication channels, rather than on the specific scheduling policy employed.
 In fact, to find merely sufficient conditions for stability, one can construct a specific policy and analyze its properties (e.g.,~\cite{LEONG2020108759,wu2018optimal}).
 Such a sufficient condition, however, is commonly not tight and thus cannot be proved to be necessary.
-The analysis of necessary conditions is challenging as there is an uncountable number of scheduling policies.
+The analysis of necessary conditions is challenging as there exists a combinational number of scheduling policies.

 To the best of our knowledge, necessary and sufficient stability conditions have not been established before for remote estimation or control over multiple systems and wireless communication channels.
 In the present work, we consider a general correlated channel, wherein the channel state in each frequency channel is a random variable and correlated with the other channel states.
 To tackle the challenge, we develop a novel policy construction method and a stochastic estimation-cycle based analytical approach.
-Moreover, we develop an asymptotic theory for the spectral radius of a product of non-negative matrices to prove our key result.
-We also apply the analytical framework to four alternative remote estimation architectures with different network setups and derive necessary and sufficient stability conditions for them.
+We develop an asymptotic theory for the spectral radius of a product of non-negative matrices to prove our key result.}